microsoft/playwright/docs/src/test-parallel-js.md

 title: "Parallelism and sharding"
 ---

 Playwright Test runs tests in parallel.
 In order to achieve that, it runs several worker processes that run at the same time.

-- By default, **test files** are run in parallel.
+By default, **test files** are run in parallel.
 Tests in a single file are run in order, in the same worker process.

-- Configure tests using [`test.describe.configure`](#parallelize-tests-in-a-single-file) to run **tests in a single file** in parallel.
+- You can configure tests using [`test.describe.configure`](#parallelize-tests-in-a-single-file) to run **tests in a single file** in parallel.
 - You can configure **entire project** to have all tests in all files to run in parallel using [`property: TestProject.fullyParallel`] or [`property: TestConfig.fullyParallel`].
 - To **disable** parallelism limit the number of [workers to one](#disable-parallelism).